-All we can say for certain is that, in this case, the modern, popularized version of Eostre that appears in New Age religions likely has nothing more than the name in common with the Eostre that the Anglo-Saxons knew.
+In this case, the modern, popularized version of Eostre that appears in New Age religions likely has nothing more than the name in common with the Eostre that the Anglo-Saxons knew.
 This modern Eostre can be worshipped sincerely in her own right just as much as Hera or the African river goddess Oshun – but she is not the Anglo-Saxon Eostre and has no more connection to her than she does to these other goddesses.

 Filling in the Gaps

 The Easter Holiday

 It should be pointed out that Easter’s association with the Equinox has a wholly Christian source.
 In 325 C.E., the Roman Emperor Constantine called the Council of Nicea to standardize aspects of the newly legal Christian faith.